lpetrich/user_interface/README.md

 catkin_make
 # To use in a preexisting workspace, cd to the src folder and follow the last 5 steps

-# To run program with roscore already running:
-source catkin_ws/devel/setup.bash
+# To run, use one of the following commands
 roslaunch user_interface single.launch
-# Or for stereo vision:
 roslaunch user_interface stereo.launch

 ```

-## Report
+## Additional Resources:
 [Website](https://sites.google.com/ualberta.ca/49918-lpetrich/home)